A Spin One Bottomonium Study in the Functional Formalism in the Feynman Gauge: Assorted Angular integrals

 The eingevalue function $N$ that we have used in our numerics involves a certain, albeit unphysical norm of the first component BSE function.
 For purpose of completeness we show it here: \be N=\int_{-\infty}^{\infty}d q_4 d q_s \Gamma_1(q_4,q_s) \frac{\sqrt{q_4}\sqrt{q_s}}{(q_4^2+1)(q_s^2+1)(1+q_4 M/2+q_s^2)^{1/2}} \, \ee with all momenta in units of GeV.

-CBSE components shown in this paper has been obtained with normalization for which $N$ lies within the interval $(0,99,1.02)$.
-Closer $N$ to unit, smaller we get the difference between two consecutive iterations.
-The sample of searches is shown in the figure \ref{koko}.
+The CBSE components have been normalized such that $N$ lies within the interval $(0,99,1.02)$.
+The closer $N$ to one is, the smaller the difference between two consecutive iterations.
+The sample of searches is shown in the figure \ref{last}.